JIA-0302/TipTracker/README.md

     Note, these variables can be set directly.
 However, by using `.env.local`, these variables are only available during runtime of the application and is easier to manage.

-    In production environment, make sure to update the `http://localhost:*` with the url of the deployed application.
+    In production environment, make sure to update `http://localhost:*` with the url of the deployed application.

 2. Build the application
     To build the application, simply run the following command: